dh1tw/remoteRotator/readme.md

 built-in webserver if you don't need it.

-The red arrow indicates the heading of the rotator and the yellow arrow indicates the preset value to which the rotator will turn to.
+The red arrow indicates the heading of the rotator and the yellow arrow indicates the preset value to which the rotator will turn.
 The yellow arrow disappears when the desired direction has been reached.

 The dotted red line indicates the mechanical stop of the rotator.
 A green arc segment indicates a limited turning radius for this rotator.
 A blue arc segment indicates the mechanical overlap supported by this rotator.
-These indicators are just visual helpers and are configurable though command line flags or in the config file.
+These indicators are just visual helpers and are configurable through command line flags or in the config file.

 ## Web Interface (Aggregator)